nnethercote/perf-book/README.md

 the wording used in the book.
 When pull requests are made, I typically take the underlying idea of a pull request and rewrite it into my own words anyway.

+This book contains no material produced by generative AI, and none will be accepted.

 ## License

 Licensed under either of